Friday, May 1, 2015

 This area is very specific, referring to activities involving the “Key Warning Signs for Early-Onset Mental Illness in Children and adolescents.”

-Applicants who met this initial mental health required in a prior renewal “must show clock hours instruction or other professional development activities which address further preparation in understanding the key warning signs of early-onset mental illnesses in children and adolescents which may include depressed mood, excessive fears and anxieties, changes in behavior and performance, failure to develop peer relationships, impaired concentration and thinking, suicidal gestures, the potential connection to substance use, and knowledge of steps to be taken if such warning signs are observed.” – Minnesota Administrative Rule 8710.7200 Subpart 2 Clock Hours; Requirements for Renewal of Professional Licenses Where is it offered?
+Applicants who met this initial mental health required in a prior renewal “must show clock hours instruction or other professional development activities which address further preparation in understanding the key warning signs of early-onset mental illnesses in children and adolescents which may include depressed mood, excessive fears and anxieties, changes in behavior and performance, failure to develop peer relationships, impaired concentration and thinking, suicidal gestures, the potential connection to substance use, and knowledge of steps to be taken if such warning signs are observed.” – Minnesota Administrative Rule 8710.7200 Subpart 2 Clock Hours; Requirements for Renewal of Professional Licenses.

 8. What should I do if I am unsure the committee will be able to determine whether or not an activity is relevant to my licensure area or a state requirement?